mstilkerich/carddavclient/doc/QUIRKS.md

   that does not.
 This is because sabre will simply invert the result of checking all properties, when it should check if there is any property NOT matching the text-filter (!= NO property matching the text filter)
   - https://github.com/sabre-io/dav/pull/1322

-- `BUG_MULTIPARAM_NOINDIVIDUAL_MATCH`: A param-filter text-match for a parameter with multiple values (e.g.
-  `TYPE=HOME,WORK`) will not match against the individual parameter values, but as the parameter string as a whole.
-For example an equals text-match for HOME would not match the example given before.

 ### Davical